-The investments of the MABE Trust are stated at fair value and are deposited with Fidelity as of June 30, 2019.
-Investments consist of money market funds, U.S. government and agency fixed income and asset backed securities, equity securities, mutual funds and exchange traded funds, corporate bonds and corporate asset backed securities, and municipal bonds.
+The investments of the MABE Trust are stated at fair value and are deposited with Fidelity as of June 30, 2020.
+Investments consist of money market funds, U.S. government and agency fixed income and asset backed securities, equity securities, mutual funds and exchange traded funds, and corporate bonds and corporate asset backed securities.
 The MABE trust categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted market prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 are significant unobservable inputs.
-All investments of the MABE Trust are considered Level 1 or Level 2, the Board's membership investment in the MABE Trust are considered Level 2.
-For investments in mutual funds, there are no unfunded commitments and investments are able to be fully redeemed on a daily basis.
-As of June 30, 2019, the pooled position of the MABE Trust was \$397,278,841 in total, of which the Board's allocated investment balance was \$1,337,244.
+All investments of the MABE Trust are considered Level 1 or Level 2, the Board's membership investment in the MABE Trust are able to be fully redeemed on a daily basis.
+As of June 30, 2020, the pooled position of the MABE Trust was \$435,236,445 in total, of which the Board's allocated investment balance was \$1,369,803.
 The Board may terminate its membership interest in the MABE Trust and withdraw its allocated investment balance by providing written notice six months prior to the intended date of withdraw.